-How can we have a program of physical fitness through play, games and rules of safety?
-We are doing this Have done this Will do this later Can not do this Need help with this Get out on playground and play games with children.
-2. See that all children take part in outdoor play.
-3.7 3.
-Encourage children to play the games they know.
-4. Teach one or more new games each week.
-5. Get parents or community to help supply simple play equipment such as bats, balls, etc. 6.
-See that playground is free from broken glass, stones, etc. 7.
-See that First Aid Kit is available. , How can we serve hot food in sanitary way at school and teach children the values of eating wholesome food at all times? y 1 1.
-See that children wash hands before eating lunch.
-4 , 2.
-Help children emprove type of lunch they bring to school.
-3. Encourage children to bring raw vegetables, fresh and dried fruits for recess.
-1 4.
-Provide a clean, well ventilated shelf for lunch boxes.
-5. See that the lunch shelf is well screened. - 6.
-Use noon period for washing hands, eating lunch, and quiet relaxation. - 1/4 7.
-Where there is an organized school cafeteria, teach children to select nutritious foods.
-How can safe drinking water be served in a sanitary way?
-1. Provide clean water cooler or bucket.
-2. Have individual drinking cups.
-3. Have children wash at school the cups, water cooler, once or twice a week. and the 4.
-Have place to keep cups free from dust.
-5. See that water supply is tested regularly by county health dept. 7 1 estions 1 How can we set up sanitary handwashing facilities and guide children to wash their hands before eating and after going to the toilet?
-We are doing this Have done this Will do this later Can not do this Need help with this Need help with 1.
-Help children to understand the importance of washing hands. this 2.
-Guide children to decide what equipment is necessary where running water is not available.
-3. Work out plan with children, parents, or school board to secure equipment.
-1 4.
+How can we set up sanitary handwashing facilities and guide children to wash their hands before eating and after going to the toilet?
+We are doing this Have done this Will do this later Can not do this Need help with this 1.
+Help children to understand the importance of washing hands.
+2. Guide children to decide what equipment is necessary where running water is not available.
+3. Work out plan with children, parents, or school board to secure equipment. . , , S 4.
 Guide children to set up a plan of when and how they will wash hands (group or individual) 5.
 Dry hands in air or by stove in winter time.
-7 6.
-Get material for making liquid soap.
-How can we guide children to take an active part in keeping the school building clean, safe, and attractive? -1/ // 1 1.
-Work out plans to get weeds cut and grounds clean.
+6. Get material for making liquid soap. \ , , How can we guide children to take an active part in keeping the school building clean, safe, and attractive?
+1. Work out plans to get weeds cut and grounds clean.
 2. Provide place on grounds for waste paper and trash.
 3. Set up plan to keep toilets clean through appointing pupil committees.
-4. Have windows washed at least once a month.
-5. Windows opened at top and bottom for best ventilation.
-The state of 6.
-Light tan translucent shades at windows adjusted to meet needs of children. \$ \frac{1}{2} \left(\frac{1}{2} \left(\frac{1}{2} \left(\frac{1}{2} \left(\frac{1}{2} \right) \right) \right\r 7.
-Seats arranged for best light and working conditions.
+4. Have windows washed at least once a month. • 5.
+Windows opened at top and bottom for best ventilation. a d 6.
+Light tan translucent shades at windows adjusted to meet needs of children.
+7. Seats arranged for best light and working conditions.
 8. Set up plan of Good House Keeping.
-7 -1 1 What can teachers do to help the Public Health Nurse to discover physical defects in children, to get these defects corrected and prevent developments of others?
-1. Observe children for symptoms of vision defects and help nurse with vision testing.
-2. Observe children with behavior of hearing defects and report to public nurse.
-1 - 1 - 1 3.
-Visit homes of children with health defects and help parents understand why these defects should be corrected.
+What can teachers do to help the Public Health Nurse to discover physical defects in children, to get these defects corrected and prevent developments of others? ( Observe children for symptons of vision defects and help nurse with vision testing.
+2. Observe children with hearing defects and report to public nurse.
+3. Visit homes of children with health defects and help parents understand why these defects should be corrected.
 4. Teach pupils why physical defects should be corrected.

 How can we work with County Health Department in prevention of disease?
 We are doing this Have done this Will do this later Can not do this Need help with this 1.
 Typhoid a.
-Screen school house ji National b.
+Screen school house b.
 Immunization 2.
 Smallpox a.
 Vaccination 3.
 Diphtheria a.
 Immunization 4.
 Malaria a.
 Report breeding places of mosquitos.
-AND DESCRIPTION OF THE PERSON The state of the s CONTRACTOR DESCRIPTION AND ADDRESS OF THE PARTY OF THE PA CONTRACTOR OF THE PARTY OF THE